 • Health hazards such as mold, infestations, lead contamination, poor air quality, and allergens are much more likely to be found in low-income housing.

-• Low-income and minority populations have increased risk for pollution exposure, which affects health outcomes.
+• Low-income populations have increased risk for pollution exposure, which affects health outcomes.

 • Living near a park is associated with lower obesity and other favorable health outcomes.